 The many different approaches to chromaticism may be organized into the following hierarchy of modes determined by words from the alphabet.

-The hierarchy provides the framework for developing and understanding parallel modes in a systematic way, bottom up, starting from simple pentatonic modes.
-Classical modes and simple blues are at singular levels because the steps from pentatonic modes to basic blues and to classical modes yield scales that are different in kind, and the steps from there to family modes widens the difference.
+The hierarchy provides the framework for developing and understanding parallel modes in a systematic way, bottom up starting from simple pentatonic modes.
+Modes higher in hierarchy are often mashups of modes lower down identified by words with fewer letters.
+Classical modes and simple blues are at singular levels because the steps from pentatonic modes to basic blues and from pentatonic modes to classical modes yield scales that are different in kind, and the steps from there to family modes widens the difference.
+The minor, major and blues families are similar in kind.

 The hierarchy covers all the modes in scale dictionaries such as The Source, and beyond.
-The new contribution here is representing them in a manner that's independent of both music notation and specific home octaves, by alphabet words of 1-4 letters - called mode signatures - that identify family relationships.
-Viewed from the perspective of music notation, the non-classical modes bundle scales notes of key signatures and non-ornamental accidentals into a single modes represented by simple mode signatures.
+The new contribution here is representing them in a manner that's independent of both music notation and specific home octaves, and that directly identifies family relationships.
+Viewed from the perspective of music notation, non-classical modes bundle selected key-signature notes and accidentals into single modes represented by simple mode signatures.

 The reason for presenting classical modes before presenting this hierarchy is they provide the alphabet, and the alphabet provides a link to music notation, thus grounding this unconventional material in something that's understood by anyone who studies the piano.

-The following development goes up the right path and then back down the left path to the already described classical modes.
+The following development goes up the right hand path and then back down the left hand path to the already described classical modes.